sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 **Function: `rmatch`**

-rmatch -- Searches for the last occurrence of the regular expression pattern in the string subject
+rmatch -- Searches for the last occurrence of the regular expression `pattern` in the string `subject`

-list `rmatch` (str subject, str pattern \[, int case-matters\])
+`list` `rmatch` (str `subject`, str `pattern` \[, int `case-matters`\])

-If pattern is syntactically malformed, then `E_INVARG` is raised.
+If `pattern` is syntactically malformed, then `E_INVARG` is raised.
 The process of matching can in some cases consume a great deal of memory in the server; should this memory consumption become excessive, then the matching process is aborted and `E_QUOTA` is raised.

 If no match is found, the empty list is returned; otherwise, these functions return a list containing information about the match (see below).
 By default, the search ignores upper-/lower-case distinctions.
-If case-matters is provided and true, then case is treated as significant in all comparisons.
+If `case-matters` is provided and true, then case is treated as significant in all comparisons.

 The list that `match()` returns contains the details about the match made.
 The list is in the form:

 ```
-{start, end, replacements, subject}
+{`start`, `end`, `replacements`, `subject`}
 ```

-where start is the index in subject of the beginning of the match, end is the index of the end of the match, replacements is a list described below, and subject is the same string that was given as the first argument to `match()`.
+where `start` is the index in `subject` of the beginning of the match, `end` is the index of the end of the match, `replacements` is a list described below, and `subject` is the same string that was given as the first argument to `match()`.

-The replacements list is always nine items long, each item itself being a list of two integers, the start and end indices in string matched by some parenthesized sub-pattern of pattern.
-The first item in replacements carries the indices for the first parenthesized sub-pattern, the second item carries those for the second sub-pattern, and so on.
-If there are fewer than nine parenthesized sub-patterns in pattern, or if some sub-pattern was not used in the match, then the corresponding item in replacements is the list {0, -1}.
+The `replacements` list is always nine items long, each item itself being a list of two integers, the start and end indices in `string` matched by some parenthesized sub-pattern of `pattern`.
+The first item in `replacements` carries the indices for the first parenthesized sub-pattern, the second item carries those for the second sub-pattern, and so on.
+If there are fewer than nine parenthesized sub-patterns in `pattern`, or if some sub-pattern was not used in the match, then the corresponding item in `replacements` is the list {0, -1}.
 See the discussion of `%)`, below, for more information on parenthesized sub-patterns.

 ```
 rmatch("foobar", "o\*b")      =>  {4, 4, {{0, -1}, ...}, "foobar"}